 Traffic Management

-Analyzing traffic over a period of time gives an insight of possible trends and pattern that could occur during peak hours.
+Analyzing traffic over a period of time gives an insight into possible trends and patterns that could occur during peak hours.
 It will help to inform commuters to take alternative routes to avoid congestion and delay.

 Smart lighting on streets

 Smart lighting is an effective solution to save energy in the cities.
-Smart sensors can detect presents of people or vehicles in the proximity and increase light intensity when someone pass by.
+Smart sensors can detect the presence of people or vehicles in proximity and increase light intensity when someone passes by.

 Once the person or vehicle is away from that area, smart light will automatically reduce light intensity to save energy.
-During emergency situations, maximum light intensity will be activated to support recovery activities.
+Maximum light intensity will be activated during emergencies to support recovery activities.

-Since the smart lighting systems are connected to control and monitoring network, any faulty light units will be automatically reported and necessary maintenance will be initiated.
+Since the smart lighting systems are connected to the control and monitoring network, any faulty light units will be automatically reported, and necessary maintenance will be initiated.

 Pollution monitoring and reporting

-Increasing air pollution is one of the challenges we are facing in every growing cities.
-In order to solve this issue, smart sensors are deployed across the cities to continuously monitor any changes.
+Increasing air pollution is one of the challenges we face in growing cities.
+To solve this issue, smart sensors are deployed across the cities to monitor any changes continuously.

-Some of the common sensors are temperature, air quality (like CO2 level, haze, and smoke), moisture etc… Interconnected smart sensors collects data, sends these data to the monitoring stations and initiates warning messages during bad air quality detection.
+Some of the standard sensors are temperature, air quality (like CO2 level, haze, and smoke), moisture, etc… Interconnected smart sensors collect data, sends this data to the monitoring stations, and initiates warning messages during bad air quality detection.

 Smart Parking Solutions

-Smart sensors installed on parking area are collecting information about availability of parking slots and updating it to the database real time.
+Smart sensors installed in the parking area collect information about the availability of parking slots and update it to the database in real-time.
 Once the spot is occupied, it will be updated without any delay.

-Service providers and customers can plan and manage parking issues with the use of smart parking solutions.
+Service providers and customers can plan and manage parking issues using smart parking solutions.

-Populations in cities are increasing every year, based on statistics this trend will grow in coming years.
-Increase in population contributes to increase in wastes as well.
+Populations in cities are increasing every year, and based on statistics, this trend will grow in the coming years.
+An increase in population contributes to an increase in waste as well.

-Many cities are adapting recycling of water using water treatment units.
-With IoT system, the amount of waste water, consumption in a geographical area and trend of waste produced can be analyzed effectively.
+Many cities are adopting the recycling of water using water treatment units.
+With an IoT system, the amount of wastewater, consumption in a geographical area, and trend of waste produced can be analyzed effectively.

-IoT and smart sensor technology enables us to manage this issue efficiently.
-With smart waste management system, authorities will be able to predict the amount of waste produced in a particular location, how to process properly, trigger clearance of waste and analyze data for future planning etc.…
+IoT and smart sensor technology enable us to manage this issue efficiently.
+With a smart waste management system, authorities can predict the amount of waste produced in a particular location, how to process it properly, trigger waste clearance, analyze data for future planning, etc…

-With analytics solutions, an overview of waste generated in every part of the city, how much wastes are generated in duration can be easily assessed.
+With analytics solutions, an overview of waste generated in every part of the city and how much waste are generated in duration can be easily assessed.
 This information will be used to plan during the city expansion and upgrading projects.

 2. Wearable Devices

-Wearable smart devices introduced as smart watches around a decade ago and many more functions were added since then.
-Now our smart watches and wearable are capable of reading text messages, showing notifications of other apps, tracking location, monitor workout status, remind schedules and continuously monitoring health conditions.
+Wearable smart devices were introduced as smart watches around a decade ago, and many more functions have been added since then.
+Now our smartwatches and wearables are capable of reading text messages, showing notifications of other apps, tracking location, monitoring workout status, reminding schedules, and continuously monitoring health conditions.

-With Internet of Things, wearable technology can be used beyond these functions.
-Major smart wearable manufacturers are developing special operating systems and applications dedicated for smart wearable devices.
+With the Internet of Things, wearable technology can be used beyond these functions.
+Major smart wearable manufacturers are developing special operating systems and applications dedicated to smart wearable devices.

-Many people have shared their stories how a smart watch saved their life during an accident and medical emergencies.
-Life saving applications makes smart wearable one of the most favorite devices among other IoT devices.
+Many people have shared their stories of how a smartwatch saved their life during an accident and medical emergencies.
+Life-saving applications make smart wearables one of the most favorite devices among other IoT devices.

-Parents can track their child’s location, care takers will get notification if patient’s vitals are low or blood sugar levels are changing.
-Doctors and medical professionals can continuously monitor their patient’s body conditions in real-time using wearable technology.
+Parents can track their child’s location; caretakers will get a notification if the patient’s vitals are low or blood sugar levels are changing.
+Using wearable technology, doctors and medical professionals can continuously monitor their patient’s body conditions in real time.

-Future smart devices like smart watches and fitness bands will be optimized to perform more functions and connect with other smart IoT devices in smart home and other applications.
-Pairing with Smartphone applications will enable these smart wearable to initiate more tasks and get notified promptly.
+Future smart devices like smartwatches and fitness bands will be optimized to perform more functions and connect with other smart IoT devices in the smart home and other applications.
+Pairing with Smartphone applications will enable these smart wearables to initiate more tasks and get notified promptly.

-Future wearable technology will be capable of early detection of diseases and trigger for treatment during early stages.
-Sensitive nano-sensors will have the capability to detect components in our body fluids (sweat, tear and saliva) and notify certain physical conditions that could trigger more severe disease in future.
+Future wearable technology will be capable of detecting diseases early and triggering treatment during early stages.
+Sensitive nano-sensors can detect components in our body fluids (sweat, tears, and saliva) and notify certain physical conditions that could trigger more severe diseases in the future.

-Surgical implanted nano-sensors will give indication of possible medical conditions (like cancer) that could develop in our body before it become severe.
-Finding a medical condition in early stages has more effectiveness in treatment.
+Surgical implanted nano-sensors will indicate possible medical conditions (like cancer) that could develop in our body before it become severe.
+Finding a medical condition in the early stages has more effectiveness in treatment.

-For example: if we are able to find out chances of developing diabetes before it affect our body, we can change our diet and seek medical advice to avoid or delay the decease as much as possible.
+For example: if we can find out the chances of developing diabetes before it affects our body, we can change our diet and seek medical advice to avoid or delay the disease as much as possible.

-Future healthcare procedure will include more wearable devices for convenient, accurate detection of diseases and monitoring of many medical conditions.
+Future healthcare procedures will include more wearable devices for convenient, accurate detection of diseases and monitoring of many medical conditions.

 3. Healthcare

-Healthcare industry has been utilizing the possibilities of Internet of Things for life saving applications.
-Starting from collecting vital data from bed side devices, real-time diagnosing process, accessing medical records and patient information across multiple departments, the entire system of patient care can be improved with IoT implementation.
+The healthcare industry has been utilizing the possibilities of the Internet of Things for life-saving applications.
+Starting from collecting vital data from bedside devices, real-time diagnosing process, and accessing medical records and patient information across multiple departments, the entire patient care system can be improved with IoT implementation.

-IoT will offer convenience for medical practitioners, improve accuracy in the information (helps to reduce error in the data), increase overall efficiency and saves time for each procedures.
+IoT will offer convenience for medical practitioners, improve accuracy in the information (helps to reduce error in the data), increase overall efficiency, and saves time for each procedure.

 Data loss and mistakes will be reduced to a lower level with IoT devices.
-Most of the modern medical devices can be connected to the network and data can be accessed securely (In future, all devices will have the capability to connect the network).
+Most modern medical devices can be connected to the network, and data can be accessed securely (In the future, all devices will be able to connect to the network).

-Round the clock patient monitoring is possible with smart IoT devices.
-Immediate change in the vitals of a patient will automatically notify responsible medical practitioners real-time.
+Round-the-clock patient monitoring is possible with smart IoT devices.
+Immediate changes in a patient’s vitals will automatically notify responsible medical practitioners in real-time.

-Doctors can prescribe medicine after assessing patient remotely with the help of smart IoT devices.
-In many cases, hospital visits many not be required.
+Doctors can prescribe medicine after assessing patients remotely with the help of smart IoT devices.
+In many cases, hospital visits may not be required.

-Example: Many hospitals are offering telemedicine facility.
-Patients can follow-up treatment via video conferencing.
+Example: Many hospitals are offering telemedicine facilities.
+Patients can follow up on treatment via video conferencing.

-Apart from the efficiency and cost effectiveness of the healthcare systems, IoT also offers better patient satisfaction.
-Overall hospital experience will be improved with implementation of IoT in healthcare.
+Besides the healthcare systems’ efficiency and cost-effectiveness, IoT also offers better patient satisfaction.
+Overall, the hospital experience will be improved with the implementation of IoT in healthcare.

 Find out more about how wireless technology is used in Medicine and Healthcare